cebuhomepages/dev_site/app/_posts/2014-01-01-velmiro-heights.md

 listing_type: house_and_lot
 star: 5

+description: the newest modern mid-housing development in the south situated on a hill with friendly rolling terrain and wide breathtaking view of the Cebu coast.
+It is only 20 minutes away from SRP – future home of the SM Seaside City.
 ---

 Velmiro Heights — the newest modern mid-housing development in the south situated on a hill with friendly rolling terrain and wide breathtaking view of the Cebu coast.
 It is only 20 minutes away from SRP – future home of the SM Seaside City.